 Obesity is one of the most widespread diseases in the United States.
 Along with the low sense of self-confidence that results from obesity, many people end up becoming quite sick because of all the extra weight they carry around with them.

-Conditions like cardiovascular disease, type II diabetes, metabolic syndrome, arthritis and many more have all been linked to obesity.
+Conditions like cardiovascular disease, metabolic syndrome, achy joints and many more have all been linked to obesity.

 Here’s how it works.

 Shiitake mushrooms are known to contain several nutritive compounds that have hypolipidemic (fat-reducing) effect.
 The main ones are b-glucan, and eritadenine.

 Truth is, B-glucan is one of the best best fat reducers around.

 The way it works is that b-glucan is a soluble dietary fiber, which actually makes you feel fuller, longer.
 By eating shiitake mushrooms your body is “tricked’ into believing you’ve eaten more than you really have.

 Because of this, you feel more satisfied, and are less hungry.